Freight transport statistics - modal split

 Source data for tables and graphs

 The sources for the statistics in this article are from Eurostat.
 Statistical data have been reported to Eurostat by EU Member States in the framework of various EU legal acts.
 The essential legal acts are the following:

 - Road: Regulation (EU) No 70/2012 on statistical returns in respect of the carriage of goods by road (recast);

-- Inland waterways: Regulation (EC) No 1365/2006 on statistics of goods transport by inland waterways.
+- Inland waterways: Regulation (EU) No 2018/974 of the European Parliament and of the Council on statistics of goods transport by inland waterways.